Amex Hilton Credit Card review: A top no annual fee hotel credit card

 - Read our review of the Hilton Business Credit Card

 The Amex Hilton Honors Card requires you to spend $20,000 in a calendar year to earn Hilton Gold status.
-If you stay with Hilton a lot, consider the Hilton Honors Surpass Card with its higher bonus, complimentary Hilton Gold status, higher bonus point earning rates, airport lounge access with Priority Pass Select and a free weekend night when you spend $15,000 or more in a calendar year.
+If you stay with Hilton a lot, consider the Hilton Honors Surpass Card with its higher welcome offer, complimentary Hilton Gold status, higher bonus point earning rates, airport lounge access with Priority Pass Select and a free weekend night when you spend $15,000 or more in a calendar year.

 Hilton Gold status will earn you 80% bonus points during hotel stays, complimentary breakfast for you and a guest and space-available room upgrades.